jakewahl/spawar_internship.github.io/README.md

 - Solved Project Eueler number 11 using brute force in python.
 - Played around with different values and functions in the least squares approximation code and though this was cool:
 ![pic](https://github.com/jakewahl/spawar_internship.github.io/blob/master/leastsquares/linalg/sin(x)leastsquares.png)
+- Reviewed linear algebra with Scott.
+- Went to Scott's presentation in A33.

+*DAY 16 (7/17)*:
+- Will start planning content of both my poster presentation and quadchart.
+I have downloaded templates for both of these projects.
+- Reviewed more linear algebra (least squares and derivatives and inverses of matrices/vectors).
+- Reading more of Introduction to Linear Algebra by Gilbert Strang.